 If you have trouble sleeping, your doctor might prescribe you Ambien to help you rest.
-While Ambien can be a useful tool, it can also be dangerous under certain circumstances.
-If you try something like drinking a beer to unwind and then taking an Ambien to sleep, you could be putting yourself at risk.
-There are several highly dangerous symptoms you may encounter if you are combining sleeping pills with alcohol.
+While Ambien can be a helpful tool, it can also be dangerous under certain circumstances.
+If you try drinking a beer to unwind and then taking an Ambien to sleep, you could be putting yourself at risk.
+There are several hazardous symptoms you may encounter if you are combining sleeping pills with alcohol.

 Alcohol’s Effects on the Brain

 To understand why it is a bad idea to combine alcohol with Ambien, it is helpful to learn how both substances impact the brain.
 Alcohol is classified as a type of central nervous system depressant.
 Though it might cause you to perk up and become energetic in small doses, it actually works by depressing, or slowing down, your brain’s ability to function.
 Alcohol causes the body to produce more of a neurotransmitter called GABA.
 GABA is an inhibitory neurotransmitter, meaning it impairs neurotransmitter transmission.